IPO Details · Nasdaq:SPCX

 PER S-1, MAY 20, 2026

 The S-1 lists Space Exploration Technologies Corp. as the issuer of Class A common stock.
-The share count and final price range will appear in the first amendment (S-1/A) ahead of the roadshow; at the targeted $1.75 trillion valuation and a $75 billion raise, the offering would represent roughly 4.3% of the company's post-money equity — a relatively thin float by mega-cap standards and consistent with Bloomberg and Reuters reporting that demand is expected to oversubscribe the deal by a wide margin.
+The June 3, 2026 S-1/A set a fixed offer price of $135.00 per share on 555.6 million Class A shares, and pricing was confirmed on June 11; at the resulting ~$1.77 trillion valuation and $75 billion raise, the offering represents roughly 4.3% of the company's post-money equity — a relatively thin float by mega-cap standards.
+Total demand reportedly exceeded $250 billion (~4× oversubscribed), with retail orders alone above $100 billion against an unusually large reservation of up to 30% of the deal for retail investors.

 TermValue